dib-lab/genome-grist/doc/configuring.md

 ### Step 3: Copy the genomes in to a new location with new names

-genome-grist needs the genomes in their own individual files, in a directory.
-The files need to be named by their identifiers in the format `{ident}_genomic.fna.gz`.

-genome-grist has a utility to do this for you, based on the contents of genome files.
-To use it, run this command:
 ```
 python -m genome_grist.copy_private_genomes databases/podar-ref/*.fa -o databases/podar-ref.info.csv -d databases/podar-ref.d
 ````